jfut/ganeti-rpm/README.md

 ./package.sh -ucia
 ```

-Uninstall and clean all pacakges, and build ganeti dependencies packages only, and install:
+Uninstall and clean all packages, and build ganeti dependencies packages only, and install:

 ```
 ./package.sh -ucid
 ```

-Uninstall and clean all pacakges, and build the specified package(s) only, and install:
+Uninstall and clean all packages, and build the specified package(s) only, and install:

 ```
-./package.sh -ucip PACAKGE
+./package.sh -ucip PACKAGE
 ```

 Build all packages with no overwrite and install: